 Flying the DJI S1000 Drone

 While it might be theoretically possible to fly the S1000 indoors, this is mostly an outdoor drone that needs a lot of space to fly.
-We know, we tested it while researching it for this DJI S1000 review.
-You can usually fly in light wind currents and the onboard navigation system takes care of most of the heavy lifting when it comes to the flight.
+We know, we tested for this DJI S1000 review.
+You can usually fly in light wind currents, and the onboard navigation system takes care of most of the heavy lifting when it comes to the flight.
+The DJI S1000 flight time is of up to 15 minutes.

 DJI S1000 Drone Remote Control & Accessories